For young entrepreneurs, raising money to finance a startup is not easy. So, how do you finance your dream business in a

 #4).
 Friends / family / investors / crowdfunding

 Another option is to borrow money from friends and family.
 However, you have to be very careful the way you handle financial supports from friends and family if you don’t want it to affect your relationship with them.

 You can also look for outside investor through such avenues as crowdfunding.
-This is particularly a common and popular trend amongst the entrepreneurs.
+This is particularly a common and popular trend among the entrepreneurs.
 Crowdfunding can help fund your business idea, big or small.

-There are lots of crowdfunding platforms through which you can be able to get your business idea bankrolled.
+There are some really good crowdfunding platforms through which you can be able to get your business idea bankrolled.
 Most of these innovative funding platforms helps project owners’ ideas become realities.

 Meanwhile, you would need to agree the level of input an investor would have.
 Often this would involve giving away a share of the business and a corresponding share of the profits.
 Wealthy individuals known as Business Angels will sometimes invest in start-up companies and take risks that other investors would not.

 Young entrepreneurs should always understand the fact that there are many other factors to consider when planning to start a business.